2muchcoffeecom/ngx-restangular/README.md

 #### addErrorInterceptor
 The errorInterceptor is called whenever there's an error.
 It's a function that receives the response, subject and the Restangular-response handler as parameters.

+The errorInterceptor function, whenever it returns false, prevents the observable linked to a Restangular request to be executed.
+All other return values (besides false) are ignored and the observable follows the usual path, eventually reaching the success or error hooks.

 ````javascript
 // AppModule is the main entry point into Angular2 bootstraping process
 @NgModule({